 What is RAID?

-RAID (Redundant Array of Independent Disks) is a storage technique that combines multiple physical hard drives into one unit for the purpose of data redundancy, speed, or a combination of the two.
+RAID (Redundant Array of Independent Disks) is a storage technology that combines multiple physical hard drives into one unit for the purpose of data redundancy, speed, or a combination of the two.
 There are many different types of RAID, called levels, and written as a number after “RAID” (eg. RAID 0).